 Domna joined Watsi on November 11th, 2015.
-Five years ago, Domna became the 1610th member to automatically support a new Watsi patient every month.
-Since then, 4,866 more people have become monthly donors!
-Domna's most recent donation supported Dalis, a preschooler from Cambodia, to fund mobility-restoring hip surgery.
+Six years ago, Domna joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Domna's most recent donation supported Dolara, a playful and creative two-year-old from Haiti, to help fund her heart surgery.